contanpe/PSCI/Theory Paper.md

 #### Explanation of Wave-Particle Duality

-In PSCI theory, the particle-wave duality can be understood through the interaction between consciousness (ψ) and the granuum (Δ).
+In PSCI theory, the particle-wave duality can be understood through the interaction between consciousness (ψ) and the plenum (Δ).
 The key relationship is:
 Δ ≝ e^{iɸ} ⋅ ∂κ/∂t = 1 * (k(n) * τ⁻¹ln(ɸ))

 This equation reveals that the granuum has two fundamental aspects: